tomssoftware78/effective_java/src/main/java/be/tvde/A_creating_destroying_objects/G_creating_unneccessary_objects/readme.txt

-    (*) causes the program to construct Long instances that are garbage collected immediately changing to long sum reduces the runtime from 6.3 seconds to 0.59 seconds ==> prefer primitives to boxed primitives, and watch out for unintentional autoboxing
+    (*) causes the program to construct Long instances that are garbage collected immediately changing to long sum reduces the runtime from 6.3 seconds to 0.59 seconds ==> prefer primitives to boxed primitives, and watch out for unintentional autoboxing because autoboxing blurs but does not erase the distinction between primitives and boxed primitive types!

 This item is about "Don't create a new object when you should reuse an existing one" Couterpoint is item 50 "Don't reuse an existing object when you should create a new one"

+Avoid maintaining your own object pools, unless it is a pool of vey expensive to create objects